MarcMDeveloper/LoreForge/Docs/Roadmap/Roadmap.md

 - ✅ Define NPC ID, Name, Culture, Traits fields
 - ✅ Create mock up Json with two `NPC`
 - ✅ Create NPC constructor for callling it from the NPCs manager and the json loader
+- ✅ Set up the singleton managers (`JsonLoader`, `NPCManager`, `DialogueManager`)
-- Implement JSON loader for NPCs functions, the class will be signleton to use in other as functionallity
+- ✅ Implement JSON loader for NPCs

-- Implement NPC manager as singleton that can read NPCs JSON
+- ✅ Implement `NPC manager` as singleton that can read NPCs JSON
-- Debug data loading
+- ✅ Debug data loading
 - NPC creation
 - Create the UI to see the the different NPC selection with images
 - Implement **basic AI agent class**